ArtemGr/Sidekick/191-mobile.md

 → ☐ Reaction that marks an activity as point-based (at certain scale)?
 → ☐ A different kind of reaction that also allows to go into minus?
 That way we can track the time spent together in a pairing activities that needs to later be reinbursed?
 ☐ Should be able to see and edit the (recent) history of point transactions, in order for Sidekick to be useable as a general purpose ledger

+☐ Mention how Discord was down on 2019-12-07, https://status.cloud.google.com/incident/compute/19012
+  The app allows accessing the bot even when the Discord is down.